raxit00701/SA_HOTEL_APPIUM_JAVA_TESTNG_FRAMEWORK/README.md

 🚀 Key Features

-Covered journeys: login and logout, hotel search with filters, profile update, and hotel booking with positive and negative validations.
+Covered journeys: Signin and signup, hotel search with filters, profile update, and hotel booking with positive and negative validations.

 Architecture: Page Object Factory with @AndroidFindBy and AppiumFieldDecorator for lazy, resilient elements.